Bisections and cocycles on Hopf algebroids: Bisections and cocycles on action Hopf algebroids

-Hence $\Q$ is a map of braided-commutative $H$-crossed module algebras in $\CM^H_H$.
-The resulting action Hopf algebroids in the two sides depend only on this and hence are isomorphic.
+for all $f,g,h\in H$.
+Hence $\Q$ is a map of braided-commutative algebras in $\DYH$.
+The resulting action Hopf algebroids on the two sides depend only on this and hence are isomorphic in the factorisable case.
 Explicitly $\Q\tens\id$ connects the two braided-Hopf algebras. \endproof